top of page

 Late policy: If your child will be more than 15 minutes late for their class, please contact us to see if its possible to schedule a makeup class.
 Dancers will not be able to join the class after 15 minutes.

-Absence policy: You are able to use your parent portal to enter scheduled absences ahead of time.
-If it is an unforeseen absence please contact your child's teacher as soon as possible before the class.
-Here is our policy for Progressive program students.
+Absence policy: You are able to use your customer portal to enter scheduled absences ahead of time.
+If it is an unforeseen absence please contact your child's teacher as soon as possible before the class to see if a makeup class option is available.

 HOW DO I DO A BALLET BUN?